usethesource/rascal-website/docs/Library/Type.md

 ```

 #### Synopsis

-Determine if the given type is a num.
+Determine if the given type is an num.

 ## function isNodeType {#Type-isNodeType}